 In the 1920s and 1930s, the music industry was not as prominent.
 After World War II as the Civil Rights movement began to grow, so did the music.
 Dirty Blues and the like still existed, but It is possible that Blacks, seeing that desegregation and opportunities would make them more profitable, were more focused on making crossover hits.
 Wynonie Harris and Bull Moose Johnson ensured that there would be obscene hits during 1950s.
 As the industry grew (the Recording Industry Association of America was established in 1952), and became more refined, the select artists continued to do well.
 That meant the raunchy had to become refined.
 Berry Gordy, founder of Motown trained singers to become successful and created a new standard of popular music.
 While innuendo and suggestive lyrics, were often used, even the obscene music seemed tamer during the 50s, 60s and 70s.
 Toward the latter part of the century, technology and politics would converge to broaden the access of such music.

 In 1979 Sony debuted the Walkman, it would change music.
 Now people could listen to whatever they with ultimate privacy.
-In 2001 iPod was released, followed by the iPhone, debuted the same year as Facebook and Twitter in 2006.
+In 2001 iPod was released, followed by the iPhone, birthed the same year as Facebook and Twitter in 2006.
 Let us not forget MTV and BET.
 Obscene music had left the back rooms and clubs and is now a part of our everyday lives.
-All mediums are on board as corporations cashed in on gangster rap and harder forms of R&B. Music was now very portable, and with warning labels, there was now accountability, and plenty of money to be made.
+All mediums are on board as corporations cashed in on gangster rap and harder forms of R&B. Music was now very portable, and with warning labels, there was now ‘accountability’, covering musicians and labels from any legal proceedings.
+There was plenty of money to be made.
 Television, the internet, live shows – the only thing missing was radio.
 While music could be bought in music stores, much of it was not played on AM or FM dial.
-Profane R&B and Hip-Hop, were not often played on the radio and for a reason that is often overlooked.
+Profane R&B and Hip-Hop, was not often played on the radio and for a reason that is often overlooked.

 First, a look at the political landscape.
 In 1985, the Parent Music Resource Center was established by Tipper Gore and Susan Baker.
 Ironically, Ice-T would introduce gangster rap a year later in 1986, during the height of the crack epidemic.
 The 1990s would begin a dramatic shift in music, especially for songs that needed a stamp of obscene approval.
 That year the RIAA began requiring the black and white Parental Advisory label on all indecent music.
 It was also the year Billboard began to use SoundScan for digital measuring to track record sales.
 No more relying on the word of the record store owner.
 Surprising to some, N.W.A. months later in June of 1991 would score the #1 album in America.
 Not only had graphic lyrics been welcomed, it was now branded with a seal of approval.
 Obscenity was now mainstream.